marknotton/craft-plugin-browser/README.md

 ```

 ####Example 6:
-Just an example of how if the same function would be formatted for php
+Just an example of how if the same function could be formatted in php
 ```php
 craft()->browser->is('chrome 48');
 ```